Both are my favorite food which normally as breakfast .

 For the Sambal:

-100g fresh red chillies, stems removed
+100g fresh red chillies, stems

 20g birds eye chillies, stems removed